reactgraphqlacademy/fb-messenger/README.md

 You can share variables(like colours) between CSS and JavaScript by using :export from CSS Modules.

-- Copy the Sass variables from `src/index.scss` into `src/styles/variables.scss`
-- Export the Sass variables as JavaScript by exporting them in `src/styles/export/colours.scss`.
-You have an example on how we export `$white` in `colours.scss`
+Copy the Sass variables from `src/styles/variables.scss` into `src/styles/export/colours.scss`.
+You have an example on how we export `$white` in `colours.scss`.
+This way you can share you SASS variables with JavaScript to incrementally migrate the CSS in styled-components.

 `src/components/App.js` shows you how we use the Sass `$white` variable as a JavaScript variable.